Dash-OS/tcl-task-manager/README.md

 ### Task Cancellation

 You can cancel scheduled tasks easily by providing the `-cancel` argument.
 It accepts a string or list of task_id(s) that should be cancelled.
-When creating a new task, the response value will be the task_id.
+The response value of the cancellation will be the number of tasks which were cancelled (if any).
+This is helpful when using glob-style cancellation as discussed in the above [flags](#request-flags) section.

 ```tcl
 package require task